-Wrist Fracture In Adults
+Wrist Fracture in Adults

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 A wrist fracture is a break in one or more of the bones in your wrist.

 - Your pain gets worse or does not get better after you take pain medicine.

 - Your cast or splint breaks, gets wet, or is damaged.